hashicorp/design-system/website/docs/components/modal/partials/guidelines/guidelines.md

 Common examples include:

-- deleting an item or object that cannot be recovered.
+- Deleting an item or object that cannot be recovered.
 - modifying a setting that cannot be changed or reversed in the future.
 - Alerting the user of unsaved changes that will be discarded.